Written by Munis Topcuoglu, Editor at EHN Canada.

 - Going with them to support group meetings

 - Keeping them accountable to their recovery plan after completing residential treatment

 - Attending family therapy sessions with them

-- Family members should attend a family program independently of the subject, while the subject is in treatment.
-This will prepare them to provide more effective support for the subject once the subject completes their inpatient program.
+- Family members should attend a family program independently of the person with addiction, while the person is in treatment.
+This will prepare them to provide more effective support for the person once the person completes their inpatient program.

 Clearly state the consequences of refusing to get treatment

-Scripts should clearly describe how the family member’s or friend’s relationship with the subject will change if the subject refuses to get treatment.
+Scripts should clearly describe how the family member’s or friend’s relationship with the person who has an addiction will change if the person refuses to get treatment.
 For starters, all team members must make firm commitments to stop enabling the person and to stop participating in codependent behaviours.
 Consequences should be stated simply and directly.
 They may include things such as the following:

-- Ending or limiting a relationship with the subject
+- Ending or limiting a relationship with the person

 - Taking custody of children